Is Brazil known for coffee?

 Is Brazil known for Coffee?is-brazil-known-for-coffee

-The coffee that is the table of the Brazilian on a daily-basis use to be a blend, a mix of different grains whose quality depends on how much Arabica is in the total – more Arabica usually means a better coffee.
+The coffee that is in the table of the Brazilian on a daily-basis use to be a blend, a mix of different grains whose quality depends on how much Arabica is in the total – more Arabica usually means a better coffee.

 Top Countries Most Addicted to Coffee